-Chronic conditions like diabetes, heart disease, and hypertension don’t just strain healthcare systems—they affect lives, families, and communities, especially those already facing social and economic challenges.
+Chronic conditions like diabetes, heart disease, and hypertension don’t just strain healthcare systems—they affect lives, families, and communities, especially those facing social and economic challenges.

 Most commercial chronic care tools are built for hospitals or insurance-driven models.
-They rarely account for :
+They rarely account for:

 1. Community-Based Engagement